Install from CRANinstall.packages("data.table")

 Import and prep secondary dataset

-Note: Our secondary dataset for demonstrating the merges in this section
+Note: Our secondary dataset for demonstrating the merges in this section will be one on airport characteristics.

 Inner merge